-However, working smoke alarms are a critical fire safety tool that can mean the difference between life and death in a home fire.
+Working smoke alarms are a critical fire-safety tool that can mean the difference between life and death in a home fire.
 According to the nonprofit National Fire Protection Association (NFPA), smoke alarms can cut the chance of dying in a home fire in half.
-Meanwhile, NFPA data shows that home fires killed more than 2,300 people in 2012; many of these deaths could have been prevented with the proper smoke alarm protection.
+Meanwhile, NFPA data shows that home fires killed 2,755 people in 2013, an average of eight people every day that year.
+Many of these deaths could have been prevented with the proper smoke alarm protection.

 As a member of the fire service for (number) years, I’ve seen the devastating effects of fire first-hand; the burn injuries, the loss of homes and possessions are distressing.
 What’s even worse is witnessing a family’s anguish after a loved one has been killed in a fire.
 It’s heartbreaking.